-Detailed dispersion modelling of traffic on the local road network has been undertaken to predict concentrations of NO2, PM10 and PM{2.5} at the Falling Lane and Otterfield Road sites to determine whether mitigation will be required to protect future occupants from poor air quality.
-At Otterfield Road, the predicted concentrations are well below the relevant long and short-term air quality objectives (exposure category APEC-A).
-At Falling Lane, the annual mean NO2 concentrations at the ground-floor roadside façade are close to the objective (39 μg/m3) and therefore mechanical ventilation with NOx filtration is recommended for the affected residential units.
+Detailed dispersion modelling of traffic on the local road network has been undertaken to predict concentrations of NO2, PM10 and PM{2.5} at proposed development to determine whether mitigation will be required to protect future occupants from poor air quality.
+The predicted concentrations are well below the relevant long and short-term air quality objectives (exposure category APEC-A).